Abu Simbel Temples of Egypt: Eternal Splendor

 The discoverer of the Sun’s Orthogonality Phenomenon at Abu Simbel Temples

-The discovery of the sun’s orthogonality at Abu Simbel Temples occurred during the winter of 1874.
-Emilia Edward, a British writer, and her team witnessed this phenomenon and documented it in her book titled “A Thousand Miles Over the Nile,” which was published in 1899.
+The remarkable solar alignment at Abu Simbel Temples was first observed during the winter of 1874 by British writer Emilia Edward and her team.
+They documented this extraordinary phenomenon in her acclaimed book “A Thousand Miles Over the Nile”, published in 1899.

 Moving Abu Simbel temples